 A regular inspection routine delivered by a competent specialist should give you the assurance of both the relevant technical expertise and the rapid supply of spare parts.
 These regimes must be specific and tailored to the age, traffic flow, location and vulnerability of the lift.
 If correctly delivered, a proactive maintenance regime will:

 Lifts carrying passengers require inspection by a ‘competent person’, with a maximum interval of six months between inspections.
 Goods-only lifts must be examined at least every 12 months.
 This is an important legislative requirement that should be undertaken in accordance with the Lifting Operations & Lifting Equipment Regulations 1998 (LOLER).
+Unfortunately, it may not always be possible for your lifts to be examined on the planned date if the lift is out of service, or unavailable at the time which is why we offer emergency LOLER inspections to get your lifts back in service quickly.

 To avoid conflicts of interest, ideally an independent third party would carry out these inspections rather than the maintenance contractor.